PlatONnetwork/docs/docs/PlatON命令行工具.md

   --allow-insecure-unlock  Allow insecure account unlocking when account-related RPCs are exposed by http

 API AND CONSOLE OPTIONS:
-  --rpc                  Enable the HTTP-RPC server --rpcaddr value        HTTP-RPC server listening interface (default: "localhost") --rpcport value        HTTP-RPC server listening port (default: 6789) --rpcapi value         API's offered over the HTTP-RPC interface --rpc.gascap value     Sets a cap on gas that can be used in eth_call/estimateGas (default: 0) --ws                   Enable the WS-RPC server --wsaddr value         WS-RPC server listening interface (default: "localhost") --wsport value         WS-RPC server listening port (default: 6790) --wsapi value          API's offered over the WS-RPC interface --wsorigins value      Origins from which to accept websockets requests --ipcdisable           Disable the IPC-RPC server --ipcpath              Filename for IPC socket/pipe within the datadir (explicit paths escape it) --rpccorsdomain value  Comma separated list of domains from which to accept cross origin requests (browser enforced) --rpcvhosts value      Comma separated list of virtual hostnames from which to accept requests (server enforced).
+  --ipcdisable                Disable the IPC-RPC server --ipcpath                   Filename for IPC socket/pipe within the datadir (explicit paths escape it) --http                      Enable the HTTP-RPC server --http.addr value           HTTP-RPC server listening interface (default: "localhost") --http.port value           HTTP-RPC server listening port (default: 6789) --http.api value            API's offered over the HTTP-RPC interface --http.corsdomain value     Comma separated list of domains from which to accept cross origin requests (browser enforced) --http.vhosts value         Comma separated list of virtual hostnames from which to accept requests (server enforced).
 Accepts '*' wildcard. (default: "localhost")
+  --ws                        Enable the WS-RPC server --ws.addr value             WS-RPC server listening interface (default: "localhost") --ws.port value             WS-RPC server listening port (default: 6790) --ws.api value              API's offered over the WS-RPC interface --ws.origins value          Origins from which to accept websockets requests --graphql                   Enable GraphQL on the HTTP-RPC server.
+Note that GraphQL can only be started if an HTTP server is started as well.
+  --graphql.corsdomain value  Comma separated list of domains from which to accept cross origin requests (browser enforced) --graphql.vhosts value      Comma separated list of virtual hostnames from which to accept requests (server enforced).
+Accepts '*' wildcard. (default: "localhost")
-  --jspath loadScript    JavaScript root path for loadScript (default: ".")
+  --rpc.gascap value          Sets a cap on gas that can be used in platon_call/estimateGas (default: 0) --jspath loadScript         JavaScript root path for loadScript (default: ".")
   --exec value                Execute JavaScript statement --preload value             Comma separated list of JavaScript files to preload into the console

 NETWORKING OPTIONS:
   --bootnodes value          Comma separated enode URLs for P2P discovery bootstrap (set v4+v5 instead for light servers)